betrixed/Toml-Pun8/README.md

   Other configurations are possible.
 A UTF-16 version would be possible, and dependent classes named with "16" instead of "8"

+## Install Issues
+  The Makefile is very simplistic.
+  The configucation folder for PHP is set in the Makefile as INI_DIR       = /etc/php/conf.d

+  On debian stretch it might need to be /etc/php/7.0/mods-available plus a symbolic link set in /etc/php7.0/fpm/conf.d

+  make
+  sudo make install

 ## Pun\\TomlReader

 ```php